This webpage contains affiliate links. See more details here.

 Between bites, you'll discover fascinating archaeological sites, including Monte Testaccio - an ancient mountain made entirely of broken pottery!
 The Roman foodie adventure continues at a family-run trattoria, where you'll enjoy a delicious pasta lunch with wine pairings.
 Be sure to skip breakfast and lunch on tour day to make room for all these treats!

 Your Roman foodie guide is not only knowledgeable but also fun and attentive, making this experience truly unforgettable.
-Just note: this tour isn't suitable for vegans or those following gluten-free diets! 👉 Book Roman food tour in Testaccio!
+Just note: this tour isn't suitable for vegans or those following gluten-free diets! 👉 Book Devour food tour in Testaccio!

 Great neighbourhood and food